Zoranan/CPP_Grep/README.md

 - Capture (and non capturing) groups
 - Standard greedy and non-greedy quantifiers
 - Escape chars: \r \n \t \f
-- Special classes: \d \w \s
+- Special classes: \d \w \s and \D \W \S
 - Beginning of line (^)	<== Currently always in multiline mode
 - End of line ($) 		<== This isn't working right, specifically when used with lazy quantifiers.
 It forces the lazy quantifier to drag itself out until it reaches its max value or the end of line is reached.

 ## Capture Groups